kmlawson/china-revolutions-mo3337/09seminars.md

 - Hung, Chang-tai. *War and Popular Culture: Resistance in Modern China, 1937-1945*.
 1994.
 [Link](http://ark.cdlib.org/ark:/13030/ft829008m5/).
 (P)
 - Keating, Pauline B. *Two Revolutions: Village Reconstruction and the Cooperative Movement in Northern Shaanxi, 1934-1945*.
 1997.
 - Lai, Sherman Xiaogang. *A Springboard to Victory: Shandong Province and Chinese Communist Military and Financial Strength, 1937-1945*.
 2011.
 (P)
-- Lary, Diana, and Stephen MacKinnon. *Scars of War: The Impact of Warfare on Modern China*.
-2011.
 - MacKinnon, Stephen R. *China at War: Regions of China, 1937-1945*.
 2007.
 - Mitter, Rana. *The Manchurian Myth: Nationalism, Resistance and Collaboration in Modern China*.
 2000.
 (P)
 - Peck, Graham. *Two Kinds of Time*.
 2018.